dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0501.md

 Mass production of diverse software applications: Today's mobile apps, games, desktop widgets, and network-based systems have little in common with the software of the 1960s and 1970s.
 There was little outsourcing of software development to trusted third parties.
 There were no large networks of application developers selling through app stores before the early 2000s; the Apple and Android stores now offer millions of apps.

 Computational thinking is being constantly challenged to grow and deal with these contemporary problems.

+3 Wilkes, in Metropolis, Howlett, and Rota (1980).

+4 Wirth (2008).

+5 Dijkstra (1980).

+6 Saltzer and Schroeder (1975).

+7 Alexander (1979).

+8 Gamma et al. (1994).

+9 Lampson (1983).

+10 The levels principle was first used by Edsger Dijkstra in 1968 to organize the software of an operating system.
+It facilitated a correctness proof of the system because each level depended only on its components and the correctness of the lower levels, but not the higher levels.
+The discipline of designing a system as levels leads to much smaller and more easily verified systems.

+## References and Further Reading

+Alexander, Christopher.
+(1979).
+The Timeless Way of Building.
+Oxford University Press.

+Brooks, Frederick P. Jr. (1975).
+The Mythical Man-Month.
+(20th anniversary edition, 1995).
+Addison-Wesley.

+Brooks, Frederick P. Jr. (1987).
+No silver bullet: Essence and accidents of software engineering.
+IEEE Computer 20 (4): 10–19.

+Campbell-Kelly, Martin.
+(2003).
+From Airline Reservations to Sonic the Hedgehog.
+MIT Press.

+Denning, Peter.
+(2018).
+Interview with David Parnas.
+Communications of ACM 61 (6) (June).

+Ensmenger, Nathan L. (2010).
+The Computer Boys Take Over: Computers, Programmers, and the Politics of Technical Expertise.
+MIT Press.

+Gamma, Erich, Richard Helm, Ralph Johnson, and John Vlissides.
+(1994).
+Design Patterns: Elements of Reusable Object-Oriented Software.
+Addison-Wesley.

+Koen, Billy V. (2003).
+Discussion of the Method: Conducting the Engineer's Approach to Problem Solving.
+Oxford University Press.

+Lampson, Butler.
+(1983).
+Hints for computer system design.
+Proc.
+ACM Symposium on Operating Systems Principles, 33–48.

+Metropolis, N., J. Howlett, and Gian-Carlo Rota, eds.
+(1980).
+A History of Computing in the Twentieth Century: A Collection of Essays with Introductory Essay and Indexes.
+Academic Press.

+Mitcham, Carl.
+(1994).
+Thinking Through Technology: The Path Between Engineering and Philosophy.
+University of Chicago Press.

+Saltzer, Jerome H., and Michael D. Schroeder.
+(1975).
+Protection of information computer systems.
+Proceedings of the IEEE 63 (9) (September): 1278–1308.

+Stokes, Donald E. (1997).
+Pasteur's Quadrant—Basic Science and Technological Innovation.
+Brookings Institution Press.

+Wirth, Niklaus.
+(2008).
+A brief history of software engineering.
+IEEE Annals of the History of Computing, 30 (3): 32–39.